 When you create a book you can have a permanent background colour to the page and the “brightness” is consistent no matter who is reading it.

-However, when we move over onto online projects, the page background or screen can be configured to the users’ preferences.
-Along with this, brightness settings are often different on every laptop so you have to consider how these user changes will affect the colours you choose to reflect your brand.
+However, when we move over onto online projects, the page background can be configured to the users’ preferences.
+Brightness settings are often different on every laptop.
+So you must consider how these user changes will affect the colours you choose to reflect your brand.

 Getting the contrast levels correct between colours is vital for the usability of your site.
-Low contrast text can be very difficult to read, and, in turn, this can direct users away from your site never to return.
+Low contrast text can be very difficult to read, this can direct users away from your site never to return.

 There are times when low contrast colours can be used artistically but you must ensure that you’re not hiding key information in low contrast blocks.

 The examples above show how low contrast text becomes very hard to read.
-The best solution here is to simply switch the foreground text to a darker hue when it is being placed over a light background colour.
+The best solution is to simply switch the foreground text to a darker hue when being placed over a light background colour.

-It is an important consideration when assessing the accessibility of your site, and by using colours that have a low contrast you could be blocking out a proportion of users.
+It is an important consideration when assessing the accessibility of your site.
+By using colours that have a low contrast you could be blocking out a proportion of users.

-It is estimated that 4.5% of British males suffer from some sort of colour blindness or colour vision deficiency.
+An estimated 4.5% of British males suffer from some sort of colour blindness or colour vision deficiency.

 This number is lower in women but accounts for around 300 million people worldwide, so its worth making sure that you’re not restricting their usage of your site.

-There are some great tools for testing the contrast of the colours on your site, one of our favourites is WebAIM’s Contrast Checker.
+There are some great tools for testing the contrast of the colours on your site.
+This is one of our favourites: WebAIM’s Contrast Checker.